-With Sylvan’s Engineering programs in the Cleveland region, learning is fun and exciting!
-Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+The fun begins with Sylvan’s Engineering programs in the Cleveland region.
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
 Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.

 21st Century Learning

 Our Engineering courses in the Cleveland region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
 Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
 We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 Our Engineering programs in the Cleveland region include: